 Attorney Brian Page is a graduate of the Loyola University New Orleans College of Law and is currently licensed to practice in all Louisiana State Courts as well as in Federal Court for the Eastern District of Louisiana.

 Settling a personal injury claim with an insurance company can be a serious struggle.
-After reading this page, you may think you know how to settle a car accident claim without a lawyer, but trust us: a New Orleans car accident lawyer can help you get way more money from your accident.
+After reading this page, you may think you know how to settle a car accident claim without a lawyer, but trust us: a New Orleans car accident lawyer can help you get much more money after your accident.

 Our client-first approach means we prioritize customer satisfaction every step of the way.
-We treat our clients with the respect and compassion they deserve during this stressful time, and we are dedicated to their recovery.
+We will treat you with the respect and compassion you deserve during this stressful time because we are dedicated to your recovery.
 We work fast to connect our clients to the medical care they need at no upfront cost.

 We are more than just your attorneys.
 We are your allies and advocates.

-With national recognition, local expertise, and over two decades of experience, Stewart J. Guss Injury Accident Lawyers are proud to serve New Orleans residents.
-To see how we can help you, give us a call right now for a free, convenient, confidential consultation.
+With national recognition, local convenience, and over two decades of experience, Stewart J. Guss Injury Accident Lawyers are proud to serve New Orleans residents.

 Real People, Real Results